whider/edx-documentation/en_us/shared/students/SFD_teams.rst

   :width: 500
   :alt: On the page showing available topics, one topic has the arrow button
       that takes users to the list of teams within that topic highlighted.

+   You can sort the teams by teams that showed the most recent activity, or by teams with the most open slots.

+.. add image

-5. Each team's name and description are shown, as well as the number of team members, letting you know whether the team is full, or whether there is space for you to join.
+#.
+Each team's name and description are shown, as well as the number of team
+   members, letting you know whether the team is full, or whether there is space for you to join.